Pylons/pyramid/docs/narr/security.rst

   :term:`context finding`.
 A context is located differently depending on whether the application uses :term:`traversal` or :term:`URL dispatch`, but a context is ultimately found in either case.
-See :ref:`urlmapping_chapter` for more information about context finding.
+See :ref:`contextfinding_chapter` for more information about context finding.

 - A :term:`view callable` is located by :term:`view lookup` using the